Byron Cummings

+Cummings was a believer in 'mythical giants' which were commonly reported from archaeological sites in the early 1900s in North America.
+Despite numerous reports of giant skeletons being found, no documented evidence of their existence has been produced.
+In 1930, Cummings, then Dean of the University of Arizona Archaeological Department, led an expedition "160 miles south of the [Mexican] border" where Cummings expected to find giant skeletons after having apparently previously found one male and two female skeletons each over 8 feet tall with heads over 1 foot long in a "burial ground to the 'cyclops'".

 Southwestern archaeology

 Professor Cummings did pioneering archaeological fieldwork in the early 1900s in southern Utah's San Juan country.
 Archaeologist Neil Judd, then Cummings' student, assisted in this work, as did other of Cummings' field students.

 Cummings was the first to discover Pleistocene man in southern Arizona and his discoveries led to the eventual recognition of the Cochise culture that has been dated to before 6,000 B.C.
 He authored numerous articles, pamphlets and books about Southwestern cultures based on the sites and ruins he explored.
 One of his dreams was realized when in 1936 the doors of a new Arizona State Museum building were opened to the public.

 He retired from the department of archaeology in 1937 and from the museum in 1938, but remained Director Emeritus until his death in Tucson in 1954 at the age of 93.